 To modify a biospecimen that you checked in, click the blue check mark icon, repeat steps 7 to 9, and then click MODIFY.

-When you modify a current storage location, the previous location changes to gray color and the new selection is set to green color.
+In sample window, when you modify a current storage location, the previous location changes to gray color and the new selection is set to green color.

 Checking In Biospecimens in Bulk